ak2yny/Official-Character-Pack-v2-for-Ultimate-Alliance/1 - Optional files/Readme.txt

   Note: This is meant for mod testing.
 - "Optional Save Both Jean and Nightcrawler" contains the mod, where Magneto's able to save both X-Men in Mephosto's Realm.
   Note: This was added in OCP 1, and moved to Optional Files in OCP 2.5.
+- "Optional F4 Trusts Skrulls" allows the skrull bosses to be trusted when using any of the Fantastic Four characters in act 4.

 Backups:
 - "Backup obsolete character packages" contains fightstyle packages that are not included in the OCP, because they're useless for the game.